Department of Music

 Free Electives: 2-3 credits

-Students giving their half recital must write and submit program notes to the music department program committee.
-These notes must meet the music department requirements for program notes as published on the music department D2L site.
-If the submitted program notes are not of the quality necessary for publication, students are required to revise the program notes as requested by the department program committee until the program notes reach the required standard.
+Students giving their half recital must write and submit program notes to the Department of Music faculty program committee.
+These notes must meet the requirements for program notes (provided by the applied faculty).
+If the submitted program notes are not of the quality necessary for publication, students are required to revise the program notes as requested by the faculty program committee until the program notes meet the required standard.

 Click here to view Degree and Graduation Requirements for all ETSU students.